Victoria Falls White Water Rafting

 You will then be issued with a life jacket and helmet and a paddle if you are going in a paddle boat and start your descent into the gorge, which is a very steep gradient and can prove difficult for some less fit clients.

 The rafts are waiting for you on the water and once aboard, more safety measures and instruction take place before heading into rapid number one.

 After rapid 19 you then have to walk out the gorge which is a very steep climb of about 250m and should not be underestimated if you have any fitness issues.
-If you are rafting from the Zambian side there is a cable lift which takes you out.

 High water runs (May, June, July and Jan, Feb, March) miss out the first 10 rapids as they are just not safe to raft at the high water level.
 So on this trip you will only do rapids 11 to 23.
 It is a shorter day even though it is still sold as a full day's rafting.

 The high water run is not nearly as exciting as the low water run, so please be aware that if rafting is your main focus plan on coming between August and late December.

 The intensity of rafting varies due to the fluctuating levels of water plunging through the gorges.
 On the whole, lower water levels means higher thrill levels.
 This is because when the water levels are very high, they flood the rocks and outcrops which are the formation of the rapids.
 As water levels drop, rocks get closer to the surface and the white water starts to really boil and crash through the gorge.

 However when the water level is very high the sheer volume of water makes some rapids unsafe, hence the need for the high water run where the first 10 rapids are left out.
 As water levels get increasingly higher around about March, the whole river becomes unsafe so the Victoria Falls White Water Rafting is closed until the water levels start to drop again in around June.

 Contrary to what some people think, it's not one long rapid there are calm stretches of water in between these monster grade 5 rapids.